 PLAY – 10 mins

 Play a sorting game by creating different groups of children, to demonstrate the many differences there are between people.
-For example, separate girls from boys; different ages from each other; those who walked, drove, cycled, came by bus to church; those who wear glasses or not; those wearing shoes or trainers; those who live in A or B or C or go to School X, Y or Z; those with a brother or sister or neither.
+For example, separate girls from boys; different ages from each other; those who walked, drove, cycled, came by bus to church; those who wear glasses or not; those wearing shoes or trainers; those who live in A or B or C or go to school X, Y or Z; those with a brother or sister or neither.
 Children may suggest other differences.

 BIBLE STORY – 10 mins